MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/France/how-to-set-up-payment-classes.md

 ---
-    title: How to: Set Up Payment Classes | Microsoft Docs
+    title: How to Set Up Payment Classes | Microsoft Docs
     description: To use payment management, you must set up payment classes to define operation types, such as bills of exchange, electronic payments, or checks.
     services: project-madeira
     documentationcenter: ''